Peter Singer: Animal liberation and speciesism

 Published in 1975, Animal Liberation has been cited as a formative influence on leaders of the modern animal liberation movement.
 The central argument of the book is an expansion of the utilitarian concept that "the greatest good of the greatest number" is the only measure of good or ethical behaviour, and Singer believes that there is no reason not to apply this principle to other animals, arguing that the boundary between human and "animal" is completely arbitrary.
-There are far more differences between a great ape and an oyster, for example, than between a human and a great ape, and yet the former two are lumped together as "animals", whereas we are considered "human" in a way that supposedly differentiates us from all other "animals."
+For example, there are far more differences between a great ape and an oyster than between a human and a great ape, and yet the former two are lumped together as "animals", whereas we are considered "human" in a way that supposedly differentiates us from all other "animals".
 He popularised the term "speciesism", which had been coined by English writer Richard D. Ryder to describe the practice of privileging humans over other animals, and therefore argues in favour of the equal consideration of interests of all sentient beings.

-In Animal Liberation, Singer argues in favour of veganism and against animal experimentation.
-Singer describes himself as a flexible vegan.
-He writes, "I am largely vegan but I'm a flexible vegan.
+In Animal Liberation, Singer argues in favour of vegetarianism and against most animal experimentation.
+He stated in a 2006 interview that he does not eat meat and that he has been a vegetarian since 1971.
+He also said that he has "gradually become increasingly vegan" and that "I am largely vegan but I'm a flexible vegan.
 I don't go to the supermarket and buy non-vegan stuff for myself.
 But when I'm traveling or going to other people's places I will be quite happy to eat vegetarian rather than vegan."
+In 2022, Singer stated that he is not fully vegan because he occasionally consumes oysters, mussels, and clams due to their lack of a central nervous system.
+According to Singer, meat-eating can be ethically permissible if "farms really give the animals good lives, and then humanely kill them, preferably without transporting them to slaughterhouses or disturbing them.
+In Animal Liberation, I don't really say that it's the killing that makes [meat-eating] wrong, it's the suffering."